 ISO has recently revised the standard in December 2019.
-It is the third edition and is identified as ISO 14971:2019 and titled as “Medical devices — Application of risk management to medical devices”.
+It is the third edition and is identified as ISO 14971:2019 and titled “Medical devices — Application of risk management to medical devices”.
 The third edition of ISO 14971:2019 along with an updated guidance document, ISO/TR 24971 offers sharp guidance and better detail in the implementation of risk management concepts while bringing into line with indispensable safety and performance values.
 European directives and regulations do not offer sufficient guidance on accompanying stages to structure the risk management process, nor on the acceptance of residual risks, so the standard fulfills the gap.
-The new European EU MDR and IVDR mandate companies to implement a quality management system that have a robust system of risk management.
+The new European EU MDR and IVDR mandate companies to implement a quality management system that has a robust system of risk management.

 New Terms and Definitions in ISO 14971:2019

 These are some new terms and definitions included in ISO 14971:2019:

 Benefit: It is defined as per Clause 3.2 as “Positive impact or desirable outcome of the use of a medical device in the health of an individual, or a positive impact on patient management or public health.”